MisteFr/ScoreboardsPE/README.md

     - 0: The score is from the smallest to the biggest
     - 1: The score is from the biggest to the smallest

+It creates the scoreboard and save it.

+* /scoreboard add < player / @all > < title >

-It adds the scoreboard to the player.
+It sends the scoreboard display.
-For exemple ``/scoreboard add Misteboss1 Miste sidebar 1 `` display that:
+For exemple: ``/scoreboard add @all Miste
+`` display that:

 <img src="https://github.com/MisteFr/ScoreboardsPE/raw/master/img/exemple1.png" width="100">

-* /scoreboard addLine < player / @all > < Name of the scoreboard > < line > < message >
+* /scoreboard setLine < player / @all > < Name of the scoreboard > < line > < message >

 It adds the line you want with the text you want to the scoreboard.
-The player to which you are sending this addLine have to have received the scoreboard first.
+The player to which you are sending this setLine have to have received the scoreboard first.
 **NB**: You can't add two lines with the same message.
 If you don't have any lines to your scoreboard and you add the line 4 it will add 3 empty lines too.
-For exemple ``/scoreboard addLine Misteboss1 Miste 1 My name is Miste `` display that:
+For exemple: ``/scoreboard setLine Misteboss1 Miste 1 My name is Miste `` display that:

 <img src="https://github.com/MisteFr/ScoreboardsPE/raw/master/img/exemple2.png" width="200">